 Kayaks are often advocated to beginners because you can learn the basics of paddling a forgiving rec boat kayak, and some of the wider sea kayaks, in a few minutes.
 Some of us are also much more comfortable in a kayak then a canoe, and are more comfortable using two bladed kayak paddles than one bladed canoe paddles.
 You can sit in or on one of the wider and more stable "rec boats" without fear of tipping, and paddle the boat by pushing and pulling, with alternating arms, without an obvious need for additional training.
 But this simplicity and initial stability can lead rec boaters into dangerous situations.
 They paddle further from shore than their skills are up to handling, or in colder water than their clothing is up to handling, or paddle alone.
 They may also be unprepared for tidal currents or are blown and pushed around by strong winds and waves, which are hard to fight in such slow boats.
 Some don't even wear a life jacket ("PFD") - they think it is good enough to have one in the boat, and then can't reach it after they flip, because it is carried away by winds or current, or don't realize how hard it is to put on while they are floating in the water.
 (Lay the jacket open on the water, and throw yourself, back first, on top - it takes practice.)
 In reality, under some conditions, such as when crossing a current, a storm blows up suddenly, a wave washes into or over you, or if you take the wrong stroke, any boat can tip, and it can be a matter of life and death that you know and have practiced how to right it, and get back in if you came out, and that you can also help others in your group do the same thing.
 You should also paddle in groups, and learn to rescue each other, if they flip and/or come out of their boats.
 I believe every paddler should learn to roll, and to help each other.
 Most paddling deaths could be easily prevented.
 Virtually every time you hear of a paddler dying on the news, they weren't wearing a life jacket or adequate clothing for both the water and air temperatures, were too far from shore for their skill levels, were paddling alone, and/or were drunk.
 Or they came out of the boat, and didn't know how to get back in.
 Most untrained kayakers have no idea how many times more efficiently they could paddle, how much safer they would be, and how much less sore they would feel, if they took appropriate lessons, and learned and practiced proper technique.
 Once they learn to practice proper technique, they can paddle boats that are enormously more efficient and more fun than rec boats.

 There is a very important distinction between "displacement hull" boats, (such as sea kayaks, touring kayaks, some rec boats, some creek boats, slalom boats, and an older generation of "old school" whitewater and play boats), and "planing hull" boats (such as the most modern "new school" whitewater play boats, as well as ocean surf boats).
 The distinction starts with how water from in front of the boat is pushed out of the away as the boat moves through it, or the water moves around the boat - a rounded bottom displacement hull pushes it sideways into "bow waves", while a flatter bottom planing hull pushes it downwards.
-(They are not completely flat - they must bend or curve upwards at the sides and front.)
+(They are not completely flat - they must bend or curve upwards at the sides and front, and some have a concave area in the middle of the boat to increase "lift".)
+(I have received comments that say may definitions of displacement and planing hulls may not be quite right; e.g., maybe a boat doesn't plane unless most of the boat lifts out of the water.)
 V-shaped bottom cross section boats are mostly displacement hulls, but can plane if you are moving at very high speeds, such as are encountered in motor-powered speed boats and some sailboats built for racing.
 (V-shaped bottom boats are less stable, but they lean better and track (go straight) better.
 I hate them.
 Some boats with hard "chines" [corners in the surface curvature] are, like full V-shaped hulls, initially unstable when not in motion, and become more stable in motion, and have some "secondary stability" if you lean them enough to touch one of the secondary surfaces to the water.
 For skin-on-wood-frame and some purely wood, hard chines reduce required construction weight.)
 Regardless, nearby water is drawn into the circulation pattern.
 So, when you paddle forwards, a displacement hull effectively draws in water from ahead and from below the boat, and thrusts it sideways.
 A planing hull draws in surface water from ahead and from the sides, and thrusts it downwards - a partially reversed circulation pattern, in terms of what happens to the sides and below.
 Displacement hulls tend to be a faster than planing hulls.
 (But planing hull motor powered speed boats, and some sail craft, are faster than displacement hulls, because they lift most of the boat, especially the front, out of the water.
 When a kayak surfs a wave, planing hull kayaks can do the same, though not as much as a speedboat.
 In contrast, the front of displacement hull boats is lowered as you move forwards, because water from below has been pushed outwards and does not support the boat at as high a level.)
 The extra speed of a human powered displacement hull can be very important if you are racing on flatwater or somewhat rough water, or are trying to keep up with a group of fast paddlers.
 (Many racing surf skis, the fastest paddled boats, have almost circular cross section below the water, to the point of being very unstable, and are definitely displacement hulls.)
-But, as will be discussed below, in conditions where speed is not paramount, planing hulls let you keep the paddle and boat lean on the side, which allows for much better control, especially if there are significant waves or currents, and staying higher above the water also enhances your ability to surf big waves and holes without drowning in the foam, or getting stuck in holes.
+But, as will be discussed below, in conditions where speed is not paramount, planing hulls let you keep the paddle and boat lean on the same side, which allows for much better control, especially if there are significant waves or currents, and staying higher above the water also enhances your ability to surf big waves and holes without drowning in the foam, or getting stuck in holes.
 (A hole is a place where the surface current flows back upstream, usually created behind an object that the current flows over.
 Holes can be fun or scary.
 Mostly a whitewater phenomenum - sea kayaking has other dangers and play spots.)
 I prefer fast displacement hull sea kayaks, because they are almost effortless to paddle quickly, but prefer planing hull whitewater boats, because they are more playful.

-Most whitewater playboats have fairly sharp edges - the chine at the sides, front and back of the boat, at or near water level.
+When I started taking whitewater lessons, most whitewater playboats had fairly sharp edges - the chine at the sides, front and back of the boat, at or near water level.
+Many still do.
 That allows you to tilt the boat, and use the paddle to push one side of the boat under water, which allows for many forms of play.
 Likewise, you can rock the boat forward or back, and initiate vertical moves.
 However, extremely sharp edges are sometimes difficult to control, as they catch and sometimes flip on currents, so the sharpest edge boats are not good for beginners, and sometimes not for advanced boaters either.

 Forces generated at the front ("bow") of the boat is partially undone at the back ("stern"), as water from the sides or below come back together.
 If this happened perfectly and symmetrically, with clean smooth "laminar flow", and all the water came back to where it originally was, the effects of the water on the boat would cancel out - the boat wouldn't even slow down.
 But in the real world, some of the water has been pushed so far away, that it has less effect on the boat (fluid dynamics people talk of flow separation).
 In addition, the water moves fastest relative to the front of the boat, because the water tends to move with the boat towards the back, so that forces at the front dominate what happens.
 Of course, when the boat moves backwards, the front becomes the back and vice-versa; for simplicity we ignore this here.